ConnorSweeneyDev/CSBuild/readme.md

 - An environment with access to `cl`, `link` and `lib` on Windows or `g++` and `ar` on Linux.
 - An environment with access to `git`.

-See the [test](test) directory for an example project that uses all of the most important features.
+See the [test](test) directory for an example project that uses all of the most important features, but to see a real example of a project using it, look at [CSEngine](https://github.com/ConnorSweeneyDev/CSEngine).